jolicode/GifExceptionBundle/README.md

 ![Demo](Resources/doc/images/screenshot.png)

-*Be aware that we can not be held responsible for any loss of productivity.*
+*Be aware that we can not be held responsible for any loss of productivity during development.*

 ## Installation

-Use [Composer](http://getcomposer.org/) to install GifExceptionBundle in your project:
+Use [Composer](http://getcomposer.org/) to install `GifExceptionBundle` in your project:

 ```shell
 composer require "jolicode/gif-exception-bundle"